 You may also see the Defend Your Legacy Series pistols labeled as Defenders Series handguns.
 The name Defenders Series is old branding that is no longer used.

 Here are the specifications on the Legacy Series Springfield XD Subcompact pistol.
-As I mentioned above, the company only offers this gun for the 9mm cartridge.
+As I mentioned above, the company only offers this gun for the 9mm cartridge in standard capacity models.

 On the Range